MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-virtual-appointments-app.md

 ### Queue

 > [!NOTE]
-> Add take-back and Premium messaging
+> Add take-back (scheduled) and Premium messaging (on-demand)

 View and monitor all scheduled and on-demand virtual appointments in the Bookings calendar that you pinned, with updates in real time.

-From here, schedulers can add a new booking, view relevant appointment details, see appointment statuses throughout the day, send email reminders to assigned staff and attendees, and send SMS text notifications to attendees.
+From here, schedulers can add a new booking, view relevant appointment details, and see appointment statuses throughout the day.
+They can also send email reminders to assigned staff and attendees, and send SMS text notifications to attendees for scheduled appointments.
 Staff can even join appointments directly from the queue.

 To learn more, see [Monitor appointments and get real-time status updates](/microsoft-365/frontline/bookings-virtual-visits.md#monitor-appointments-and-get-real-time-status-updates).